anynines/a9s-cli-v2/Backlog.md

 ## Next

+* Remove `mc` as this command is not really necessary since the config happens as a Job which uses mc internally

 * [ARCHITECTURE] Install a8s PG on an existing cluster
     * Decide which command/verb to use
         * [DONE] `a9s create stack`